dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Recommendations

-Developers should not store any credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download (via `dx get`) and view any applets and their data referenced in the global workflow.
+Avoid storing credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download (via `dx get`) and view any applets and their data referenced in the global workflow.

-Developers should use simple types for input/output interfaces for global workflows for better platform experience.
+Use simple data types in inputs and outputs of global workflows for better usability on the platform.

 For better portability across projects where the workflow will be run, hard-coding instance types using the key `dx_instance_type` should be avoided for global workflows.
-You should specify runtime resources using numeric requirements for memory, disk, CPU, etc. and compile WDL workflows with the flag `-instanceTypeSelection dynamic`.
+You should specify runtime resources using numeric requirements for memory / disk / CPU and compile WDL workflows with the flag `-instanceTypeSelection dynamic`.
 This option ensures that instance types for jobs will always be selected at runtime, based on the actual instance types available in the runtime project.
 While this option can result in longer runtimes, it is better for portability because it will never attempt to start a job on an instance type that is not supported.

-For informational purposes, developers should include a reference to a git repo commit containing the original source code.
-They can add this to the "description" metadata field of the global workflow.
+For informational purposes, include a reference to a git repo commit containing the original source code.
+You can add this to the beginning of the `description` metadata field of the global workflow.

 ## Limitations